DIRECTOR: Craig Anderson

 There is something pretty amazing about watching an iconic actress like Dee Wallace come all the way down under to Australian to shoot and headline a gory, bloodsoaked Christmas slasher.
 An actress who has starred in classic movies such as The Howling, E.T.
 The Extra-Terrestrial, Cujo, Critters, The Hills Have Eyes, The Stepford Wives, 10, and The House Of The Devil has taken time out to film a low-budget horror movie in my country of birth.
 I feel like it's a proud moment as a horror fan.

 Looking at the poster for Red Christmas, you may be mistaken for thinking this is just another Christmas themed horror movie.
 Lately, they seem to be all the rage.
 But Red Christmas isn't your typical slasher movie.
-Some genuinely dark themes run deep in this film that elevates it beyond just your standard masked killer who is out seeking revenge which has been done a million times.
-This is a movie that will have specific groups, up in arms over some of the content portrayed in the film.
+There are genuinely disturbing themes that run deep in this film that elevates it beyond just your standard masked killer who now out seeking revenge which has been done a million times in the past.
+This is a movie that will have specific groups, up in arms over the content portrayed in the film.

 While the movie features a plot that feels very similar in structure to a lot of slashers.
 I think what I enjoyed most about the film was the motive of the killer.
 While this film is heavily steeped in revenge, the killer is seeking revenge for an attempted abortion that happened twenty years ago.
 It's probably one of the darkest motives that I think I've ever seen in a slasher.
 It also raises a lot of questions about terminating unborn children who may have a mental disability.
 It asks you which side of the fence you sit on and where your moral compass lies.

 When it comes to the suspense and tension.
 I don't find Red Christmas all that scary.
 But what I think it does successfully is that from the moment the killer knocks on the families front door, it has this sense of eerieness to it all.
 It also never lets up or slows down from this point on.
-Once the killer begins picking off the family in pretty glorious fashion, its always moving.
-I think the earlier scenes have this sense of dread about them.
+Once the killer begins picking off the family in pretty glorious fashion, its constantly on the move.
+I think the earlier scenes here have this sense of dread about them.
 As the killing start taking place, I think that the movie is injected with a massive dose of urgency.

 It must also be mentioned that Red Christmas is a pretty dark movie.
 If you're hoping for some relief by the end of the film, don't.
 While the film is filled with all these neon colours, it's far from colourful.
 The movie is mainly watching an entire family who are being brutally murdered.
 Three generations being massacred and wiped out.
 I do like that Australian horror films aren't afraid to end on a dark note.
 I think Craig Anderson has crafted one mean-spirited little horror film.